 - 1. The patient must meet the above criteria for Covered Indications for SIJI, AND - 2.
-The SIJI must be performed under CT or fluoroscopy image guidance with contrast, except ultrasound guidance may be considered reasonable and necessary when there is a documented contrast allergy or pregnancy, since the accuracy with ultrasound guidance is inferior to fluoroscopic guidance, AND - 3.
-SIJI are not performed with other musculoskeletal injections in the lumbosacral spine, AND - 4.
-The documentation should show direct causal benefit from the SIJI and not from other musculoskeletal injections or treatments, AND - 5.
-The diagnostic SIJI provided a minimum of 75% relief of primary (index) pain with the diagnostic SIJI (a positive diagnostic response is defined as ≥75% sustained and constant pain relief for the duration of the local anesthetic and ≥75% sustained and constant pain relief for the duration of the anti-inflammatory steroid) was measured by the SAME pain scale\ at baseline.
-The measurements of pain must be taken pre-injection on the day of the SIJI, post-intervention on the day of the injection, and the days following the injection to substantiate and corroborate the pain scores consistent with the pain relief for the duration of the local anesthetic and/or steroid used.
+The SI joint injections must be performed under CT or fluoroscopy image guidance with contrast, except ultrasound guidance may be considered reasonable and necessary when there is a documented contrast allergy or pregnancy, since the accuracy with ultrasound guidance is inferior to fluoroscopic guidance, 6 AND - 3.
+SI joint injection are not performed with other musculoskeletal injections in the lumbosacral spine, AND - 4.
+The documentation should show direct causal benefit from the SI joint injection and not from other musculoskeletal injections or treatments, AND - 5.
+The diagnostic SIJI provided a minimum of 75% relief of primary (index) pain with the diagnostic SIJI (a positive diagnostic response is defined as ≥75% sustained and constant pain relief for the duration of the local anesthetic and ≥75% sustained and constant pain relief for the duration of the anti-inflammatory steroid) was measured by the SAME pain scale at baseline.
+The measurements of pain must be taken pre-injection on the day of the SIJ injection, post-intervention on the day of the injection, and the days following the injection to substantiate and corroborate the pain scores consistent with the pain relief for the duration of the local anesthetic and/or steroid used.

-Limitation: No more than 2 diagnostic joint sessions, unilateral or bilateral.
-To clarify, 2 unilateral sessions, if performed on 1 side at 1 session and on the opposite side at a different session, would meet the limitation of 2 diagnostic sessions.
+Limitation: No more than two (2) diagnostic joint sessions, unilateral or bilateral.
+To clarify, two unilateral sessions, if performed on one side at one session and on the opposite side at a different session, would meet the limitation of two (2) diagnostic sessions.

-C. Therapeutic SIJI
+C. Therapeutic SIJI: